MaryAngelique/backend-dev-project/README.md

 But what if you want to remove an external package that you no longer need?
 You might already have guessed it, just remove the corresponding key-value pair for that package from your dependencies.

+This same method applies to removing other fields in your package.json as well.

+Remove the @freecodecamp/example package from your dependencies.

+Note: Make sure you have the right amount of commas after removing it.